Why Is Provolone Cheese So Expensive? (Explained!)

 A surprising alternative is Monterey Jack cheese, which some people prefer for its much milder flavor.

-If you would normally use provolone as a burger topping, then Monterey Jack is a great, and definitely cheaper, option.
+If you would normally use provolone as a burger topping, then Monterey Jack is a great, and cheaper, option.

 Other suggestions include cheddar, gouda, or parmesan if you plan on grating cheese.